 - Monitor the health and wellness of students

-- Safely administer medications: prescribed, rescue inhaler, & over-the-counter (OTC)
+- Safely administer medications such as: physician prescribed, rescue inhalers, & over-the-counter (OTC)

-- Perform hearing and vision screenings in accordanance with the state of Arizona
+- Perform hearing and vision screenings in accordance with the state of Arizona

-teachers and families regarding special medical accommodations for
+- Collaborate with teachers and families regarding special medical accommodations for students

 - The state of Arizona requires students to have proof of immunizations on file no later than 30 days after the school year has started.